Small value probabilities for supercritical branching processes with immigration: Acknowledgements

 \section{Acknowledgements}

 We would like to thank referees for insightful remarks and suggestions.
-The second author is supported in part by DMS--0805929, DMS--1106938, NSFC-10928103.
-The third author is supported in part by NSFC (Grant No. 10971003 and 11128101) and Specialized Research Fund for the Doctoral Program of Higher Education of China.
+The second author is supported in part by DMS-08-05929, DMS-11-06938, NSFC-10928103.
+The third author is supported in part by NSFC (Grants 10971003 and 11128101) and Specialized Research Fund for the Doctoral Program of Higher Education of China.